How To Get Rid Of Hobo Spiders

 Spiders are seemingly everywhere this year in Portland and Vancouver.
 Many homes will not need to go all out in their Halloween decorating because of all the creepy spider webs that are now covering their porches.
 There really has been a lot of spiders this year, and people are always pretty creeped out, but they are particularly so when it comes to Hobo spiders.

-We get calls all the time from customers wanting help in identifying if they actually have hobo spiders or just a spider that looks similar.
+We get calls all the time from customers wanting help in identifying if they have hobo spiders or just a spider that looks similar.
 Let me put your mind at ease a little.
-Hobo spiders are probably more rare than you think and other poisonous spiders like a Black Widow or Brown Recluse are even more rare.
-However, we do see Hobo spiders occasionally, so it is important to know what they look like.
+Hobo spiders are probably rarer than you think, and other poisonous spiders like a Black Widow or Brown Recluse are even rarer.
+However, we do see Hobo spiders occasionally, so it is essential to know what they look like.

 Is It A Hobo?

-Like I said, these two spiders are similar and the differences between them are very subtle.
+As I said, these two spiders are similar, and the differences between them are very subtle.
 Here are a few:

 1-Hobo Spiders do not have darker color bands on their leg joints as most spiders (like the Giant House Spider) do.

 2-If you are brave enough to turn it around and look at its sternum, a Giant House Spider has round markings on it, and a Hobo Spider does not.

 3-A Hobo Spider does not have distinct stripes on its back (technically called the cephalothorax).
 A Giant House Spider has very distinct markings.